Frequently Asked Questions By Tenants

 3. Notice to Tenant of Payment Required to Avoid Eviction

-If you are being evicted because you didn't pay your rent AND you were not in Court when a judgment was entered against you, your landlord is required to file a form with the Court explaining how much rent, late fees, and other costs you owe.
+If you are being evicted because you didn't pay your rent AND you were not in Court when a judgment was entered against you, your landlord is required to file a form with the Court explaining how much rent and other costs you owe.
 The Court is required to send a copy of this form to you.

 4. Writ of Restitution